pubkey/rxdb/docs-src/replication.md

 Then your data is always sortable by `updatedAt`.
 This ensures that when RxDB fetches 'new' changes via `pullHandler()`, it can send the latest `updatedAt+id` checkpoint to the remote endpoint and then recieve all newer documents.

-The deleted field must always be exactly `_deleted`.
-If your remote endpoint uses a different field to mark deleted documents, you have to map the fields in the handlers.
+By default, the field is `_deleted`.
+If your remote endpoint uses a different field to mark deleted documents, you can set the `deletedFlag` in the replication options which will automatically map the field on all pull and push requests.

 ## Conflict handling